datanav/docs/technical/woocommerce-superoffice.rst

      - N/A

-Woocommerce Product to Superoffice Product
+WooCommerce Product to Superoffice Product
 ------------------------------------------
-Every Woocommerce Product will be synchronized with a Superoffice Product.
+Every WooCommerce Product will be synchronized with a Superoffice Product.

-Once a link between a Woocommerce Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Superoffice Product:
+The following properties are synchronized between a WooCommerce Product and a Superoffice Product:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
      - Superoffice Product Property
      - Superoffice Data Type
    * - name